Philippe I, Duke of Orléans: Cultural expansion and property

 Following Lepautre's death in 1679, work on Saint-Cloud was continued by his executive assistant Jean Girard in collaboration with Thomas Gobert.
 Later on, Philippe sought Jules Hardouin-Mansart to design a grand staircase in the left wing in the manner of the Ambassadors' Staircase at Versailles.
 The gardens were redesigned by André Le Nôtre, while the basin and lowermost canal were added by Mansart in 1698.
 At the time of Philippe's death in 1701, the estate of Saint-Cloud covered some 1200 acre.
 Saint-Cloud remained with the Orléans family until 1785, when Philippe's great-grandson Louis Philippe d'Orléans sold it to Marie Antoinette, Philippe's great-granddaughter, for the sum of six million livres.

 Minor improvements at the Palais-Royal began in 1661 at the time of Philippe's marriage to Henrietta, but the property was part of the crown holdings, and had not been used officially for years.
 Philippe was limited in what he could do to renovate the building until it was given to him in 1692.
 Philippe again turned to Mansart for assistance in modernizing it.
 The interior décor was entrusted to Antoine Coypel, whose father Noël Coypel had previously worked at the palace.

 Philippe not only enjoyed architecture and court society, but also music and dancing; he was in fact famed for his exceptional dancing abilities.
 Philippe was a patron of musicians such as Jean-Henri d'Anglebert, Henri Dumont, Jacques-Antoine Arlaud and Marie Aubry, many of whom would stay part of his son's household after his death in 1701.
 Jean-Baptiste Lully was also a protégé of Philippe after he left Mademoiselle's household.
 Philippe's small art collection created the basis for the Orleans Collection, one of the most important art collections ever assembled.

 With the permission of the Parlement of Paris, Philippe sponsored projects to help maintain his estates and enhance their profitability.
 From 1679, he was granted the right to build the Canal d'Orléans, a large canal that connected the River Loire at Orléans to a junction with the Canal du Loing and the Canal de Briare in the village of Buges near Montargis.
 As the largest canal built in France since Philippe's grandfather Henry IV built the Canal de Briare in 1604, its construction was considered an engineering feat.
 The canal, used to transport goods from Orléans to Paris, was a great success in its time and is still used widely today.
 Philippe's careful investment and management of his various estates made him a wealthy man in his own right, and his fortune was augmented considerably at the death of his cousin Mademoiselle in 1693.
-Philippe is acknowledged as being not only the biological founder of the House of Orléans, but as financial founder of a family whose monetary value would rival that of the main line of the House of Bourbon.
+Philippe is acknowledged as being not only the biological founder of the House of Orléans, but as financial founder of a family whose wealth would come to rival that of the main line of the House of Bourbon.